Emmakasaki/Vortex-Bot/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add your Discord bot token:
+3. Create a `config.json` file in the root directory and add your Discord bot token:

     ```json
     {